 Children with CHD tend to undergo self-awareness and self-acceptance processes related to their social and emotional development.
 The following anticipatory guidance may help you anticipate and understand social and emotional concepts that your child may experience.
 Keep in mind every child is unique; your child may or may not experience components listed or may experience them in a different order.

 Children with CHD may be embarrassed, frustrated, or ashamed.
 Help create a safe space by having conversations with your child about their CHD.
-This lets them know they can talk (or share their artwork, dance routine, or writing) with you, a sibling, relatives, a friend, or someone they trust.
-It may be beneficial for parents to share difficulties from their childhood as a way to relate.
+This lets them know they can talk (or share their artwork, dance routine, or writing) with you, siblings, relatives, a friend, or someone they trust.
+It may be beneficial for parents to share their own difficulties from their childhood as a way to relate.
 This helps your child feel supported, valued, and not alone.

 Additionally, there is a list of children’s books on the Resource Page.
-Reading these types of books and the may help facilitate conversations about their experience.
+Reading these types of books may help facilitate conversations about their experience.

 If you have concerns, please talk with your Pediatric Hand Team, they are here to support you.